 In this last repetition, let yourself loose creatively because now there’s nothing to lose (there never was anything to lose, but that’s beside the point).

 11. Wait one day.
 24-hours.
 1440 minutes… you get it

 After a good night’s rest, your mind is better prepared to look at your wireframes objectively.
 After the Earth has given us all one good spin, check off this box.

 To speed this process along, Codecademy recommends Time-Travel™, available everywhere fine Science™ is sold.

-15. Consolidate your remaining wireframes into a single design
+12. Consolidate your wireframes into a single design

 This is your final wireframe.
 As an example, here is the final wireframe we will follow for the remaining Unquote projects:

 Wireframing is a shot in the dark.
-Until we expose our ideas to the light, to our end-users, we won’t know which elements were missing, which needed tweaking, or which demanded complete expulsion.
+Until we expose our ideas to the light, to our end-users, we won’t know which elements we’re missing, which needed tweaking, or which demand complete expulsion.

 For these reasons and more, we limit this portion of the software product design cycle because otherwise, we get stuck wireframing while producing only marginally superior designs (if even that).